trofi/trofi.github.io.gen/posts/274-xmms2-flac-hangup-fix.md

 ## Parting words

-`xmms2`'s plugins are usually very simple to read and implement.
+`xmms2` plugins are usually very simple to read and implement.

 In case of more complex problems `xmms2d --verbose` flag is useful to enable `XMMS_DBG()` debugging output.
-If nothing else it should help finding out exact plugins used to playback a problematic file.
+If nothing else it should help finding out exact plugins used to play a problematic file.

 `flac-1.4.0` subtly changed the recovery code around invalid streams and managed to expose long standing bug in `xmms2` code base.
 Luckily it was